-Option Description Redundant OS State i NOTE: This option is disabled if Redundant OS Location is set to None .
-When set to Visible , the backup disk is visible to the boot list and OS.
+Option Description When set to Visible , the backup disk is visible to the boot list and OS.
 When set to Hidden , the backup disk is disabled and is not visible to the boot list and OS.
-This option is set to Visible by default. i NOTE: BIOS disables the device in hardware, so it is not accessed by the OS.
-Redundant OS Boot i NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
+This option is set to Visible by default. (i) NOTE: BIOS disables the device in hardware, so it is not accessed by the OS.
+Redundant OS Boot (i) NOTE: This option is disabled if Redundant OS Location is set to None or if Redundant OS State is set to Hidden.
 When set to Enabled , BIOS boots to the device specified in Redundant OS Location .
 When set to Disabled , BIOS preserves the current boot list settings.
 This option is set to Disabled by default.